What is an Apprenticeship, how much will you earn?

 How much will you earn?

-When you are over 19 and past your first year of your apprenticeship the rates of pay are higher- check what that is here.
+When you are over 19 and past your first year of your apprenticeship the rates of pay are higher.

-In 2016, the average pay for a Level 2 or 3 apprenticeship (equivalent to GCSEs and A-levels) – was much higher at nearly £7 an hour, because some employers pay above the basic rate.
+The average pay for a Level 2 or 3 apprenticeship (equivalent to GCSEs and A Levels) – can be higher, because some employers pay above the basic rate.

 How long does an apprenticeship last?